Voice: +1

 and competitive analysis.
 The firm also provides government contracting

-services and SBIR (Small Business Innovation Research) proposal
+Business Innovation Research) awards.

-international loan packaging and financing.
-Mr. Cohen established his consulting firm in 1991.
+consulting firm in 1991.
 He

 provides assistance to companies on marketing and strategy, export and